-Sylvan’s Engineering courses in the Mobile - Pensacola region make learning fun!
-Your child will have a blast diving into a new hands-on project each week, like designing, testing and redesigning machines and bridges using LEGO® bricks or K’NEX® pieces.
+Our Engineering courses in the Mobile - Pensacola region offer an unforgettable experience!
+Your child will have an amazing time working on a different hands-on project every week, such as constructing cool machines or bridges using LEGO® bricks or K’NEX® pieces.
 Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
-Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
+It’s a novel way for your son or daughter to develop critical 21st century skills while solving problems just like an engineer!

-Sylvan’s Engineering programs in the Mobile - Pensacola region provide:
+Our Engineering courses in the Mobile - Pensacola region feature: